 With all this wacky weather--balmy one day, arctic chills the next--you’re bound to wind up with a raging head cold at some point soon.
-In addition to pounding Nyquil before bed (mmm…sleep), try this simple home remedy for clearing your airways.
+In addition to pounding Nyquil before bed (mmm…sleep), try using garlic for congestion and blocked sinuses with this simple home remedy for clearing your airways.

-What you need: Three to five garlic cloves, a pot of water and a bath towel.
+Three to five garlic cloves, a pot of boiling water and a bath towel.

 How to Make A Garlic Steam:

 - Step 1: Bring the water to a boil in a pot.